-The only people who used the center stage was the opening act (The Watercoolers who were absolutely outstanding!), the emcee (Dena Blizzard – who did a fabulous job keeping the program energizing and entertaining), the Poetic Voice Sekou Andrews, and a few times from the MPI CEO Paul Van Deventer.
+The only people who used the center stage was the opening act (The Watercoolers who were absolutely outstanding!), the emcee (Dena Blizzard – who did a fabulous job keeping the program energizing and entertaining), the Poetic Voice Sekou Andrews, and a few times from CEO of Meeting Planners International Paul Van Deventer.
 That was it.
 Everything else was done on the corner stages, including a CEO interview (alas, no panel!) with the founder of SXSW Executive Director Mike Shea.

 All of this sounds like a great idea.
 Keep the audience guessing where to look.
 Mix it up.
 Speakers will be more comfortable with a traditional stage vs. theater-in-the-round.
 (Rumor has it that a well-known speaker opted out once he knew about the room set – and that the poet decided at the last minute to do his speech from the center stage…and he did a masterful job connecting with the audience.)